- 1 Single ended oscilloscope inputs

 Standard oscilloscope probes and attenuators only attenuate one side of the signal path.
 These are not suitable to be used with a differential input.
 Using these on a differential input will have a negative effect on the CMRR and will introduce measurement errors.

-To increase the input range of the Handyscope HS4 DIFF, it comes with four differential 1:10 attenuators, the Differential attenuator TP-DA10.
-These differential attenuators are specially designed to be used with the Handyscope HS4 DIFF.
+To increase the input range of the Handyscope HS6 DIFF and Handyscope HS4 DIFF, they come with four differential 1:10 attenuators, the Differential attenuator TP-DA10.
+These differential attenuators are specially designed to be used with the Handyscope HS6 DIFF and Handyscope HS4 DIFF.

 Differential measurement cables

-The Handyscope HS4 DIFF comes with four special measurement cables, the Measure lead TP-C812B, suitable to perform differential measurements.
+The Handyscope HS6 DIFF and Handyscope HS4 DIFF come with four special measurement cables, the Measure lead TP-C812B, suitable to perform differential measurements.
+Additionally, the 3 m long Measure lead TP-C1812B is also available.

-The supplied cables, with a BNC at one end and two banana jacks at the other end, ensure a good CMRR.
+The supplied cables, with a BNC at one end and two banana plugs at the other end, ensure a good CMRR.

 Differential probe SI-9002